 The Authority may be made aware of a concentration by interested third parties, which may file a claim against a companies' failure to notify.
-In such case, the opening of the investigation must also be communicated to the interested third parties (Sections 6(4) of DPR 217/98).
+In such case, the opening of the investigation must also be communicated to the interested third parties.
 In general, the Authority may also request hearings with third parties, which have the right to access the documents of the proceedings with the exception of those documents providing confidential data.

-Third parties who feel aggrieved by a decision of the Authority to permit a merger have the right to initiate an appeal against that decision before the Lazio Court.
+Third parties who feel aggrieved by a decision of the Authority to permit a merger have the right to initiate an appeal against that decision before the Lazio court.
 In this respect, the administrative courts have recognised that competing companies have a qualified interest to oppose the decisions of the Authority, as such decisions may directly produce effects on their activity.
-Therefore, if the Authority authorises a merger that violates competitors' rights, the competitors may appeal the decision before the administrative judge.8 a structural remedies:
+Therefore, if the Authority authorises a merger that violates competitors' rights, the competitors may appeal the decision before the administrative judge.